Goji Berry-Ginger Tea

-Goji berries are also known as wolfberries.
-They are the fruit of either one of two closely related species of boxthorn in the nightshade family.
+Also known as wolfberries, goji berries are the fruit of either of two closely related species of boxthorn in the nightshade family.
 Nightshades include tomatoes, potatoes, eggplant, and chili peppers.
 People with nightshade sensitivities should avoid goji berries.

 Why Are Goji Berries Healthy?

-Traditional Chinese Medicine uses goji berries to treat conditions such as hypertension and diabetes.
-However, when it comes to pharmaceutical drugs to treat those conditions, in vitro studies have shown a possible interference with warfarin and drugs for hypertension and diabetes (source).
+Note: Traditional Chinese medicine uses goji berries to treat conditions such as hypertension and diabetes.
+However, when it comes to pharmaceutical drugs to treat those conditions, in vitro studies have shown a possible interference with warfarin and drugs for hypertension and diabetes.
 If you take these medications, be sure to consult your health care practitioner